mnot/I-D/bcp56bis/draft.md

 * Should an application using HTTP define a new URL scheme?
 Use new ports?
 * Should it use standard HTTP methods and status codes, or define new ones?
 * How can the maximum value be extracted from the use of HTTP?
+* How does it coexist with other uses of HTTP -- especially Web browsing?
 * How can interoperability problems and "protocol dead ends" be avoided?

-This document contains best current practices regarding these issues in the use of HTTP by applications other than Web browsing. {{used}} defines what applications it applies to;
-{{overview}} surveys the properties of HTTP that are important to preserve, and {{bp}} conveys best practices for those applications that do use HTTP.
+This document contains best current practices regarding the use of HTTP by applications other than Web browsing. {{used}} defines what applications it applies to; {{overview}} surveys the properties of HTTP that are important to preserve, and {{bp}} conveys best practices for those applications that do use HTTP.

 It is written primarily to guide IETF efforts, but might be applicable in other situations.